hyper-expanse/semantic-delivery-gitlab/README.md

 The account associated with the GitLab private token must have _Developer_ permissions on the project to be released to meet the requirements of `semantic-release-gitlab-releaser`.
 GitLab permissions are documented on the [GitLab Permissions](http://docs.gitlab.com/ce/user/permissions.html) site.

+#### Gitlab http/https api

+By default API calls to gitlab are made with https.
+If for some reason that is impossible, they can be made with http instead by setting the environment variable `GITLAB_INSECURE_API` to "yes".
+Any other value including not set, "true" and "Yes" and the api calls are made with https.

 ### Continuous Integration and Delivery (CID) Setup

 Since `semantic-release-gitlab` relies solely on a few environment variables, and a package published on the public npm registry, `semantic-release-gitlab` is compatible with all continuous integration platforms that work with GitLab.